facelessuser/coloraide/docs/src/markdown/api/index.md

 Description

 -   Converts a [`Color`](#color) object from one color space to another.
-If the current color space matches the specified color space, the object will be cloned.
+If the current color space matches the specified color space, a clone of the current color will be returned with no changes to the channel values.
 If `in_place` is `#!py True`, the current object will be modified in place.

 Parameters